Strilanc/Strilanc.github.io/_posts/2017-07-17-shor-algorithm.md

         f.writeframes(cycle * num_cycles_10sec)
 ```

-After running the code, I opened the files in Audacity and switched to the spectrogram view.
+After running the code to produce the files, I opened the files in Audacity and switched to the spectrogram view.
 Here are the spectrograms for each file (with adjusted contrast for clarity):

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/wav-spectrograms.png"/>